CHOCOLATE

 Le Relais: This higher-end resto in the heart of downtown Knowlton is decent enough (albeit a tad overpriced), serving good cuisine with local ingredients (including lots of duck), but the Thursday and Saturday night steak specials are a couple of the best deals in the entire region.
 Book your seat because in-the-know locals often take every seat in the place.
 Some of their other specials are also worth investigating, and the place boasts a nice terrace.
 The 150-year-old building also houses the oldest, continuously operating hotel in the Townships.
 Rating: Very good.
 Last visited: regularly.
 Address: 286 chemin Knowlton, Knowton, Qc., tel.: 450-242-2232, website: AubergeKnowlton.ca.

 Restaurant au Royaume du Steak: This relaxed Waterloo resto is by no means the fanciest joint in the area, but the steak is insane - in a class with Montreal steak gods Moishe's.
 Rhonda had an ever-so-tender filet mignon, while I, a fan of all things gamey, had to try the caribou.
 Holy jeezus, it was ridiculously good.
 Plus, one of the few decent restaurants between Granby and Lac Memphremagog with a kitchen open later than 8 p.m. on a Tuesday night (our anniversary).
 Rating: Awesome times a million.
-Last visited: Aug.
-2009.
+Last visited: regularly.
 Address: 300 rue Lewis, Waterloo, Qc., tel.: 450-539-0811.

 Restaurant Shalimar: The only Indian restaurant in the Townships has some hard-core fans.
 Shalimar, located in Lennoxville, serves northern and southern Indian food and is open Wednesdays through Sundays and offers buffets on weekends.
 Address: 263 rue Queen, Lennoxville, Qc., tel.: 819-823-9683.
 See the menu, hours and ratings here.